cyberbotics/webots-doc/automobile/sumo-exporter.md

 The resulting `sumo.net.xml` file can be open in SUMO `netedit` for some edition.
 For example the connections between junctions can be improved at this stage.

-Note that a SUMO `netedit` bug displays weird widths and offsets for the lanes during the first load of the network file.
+Note that SUMO `netedit` can display weird widths and offsets for the lanes during the first load of the network file.
-This can be solved simply by saving the unmodified `sumo.net.xml` in SUMO `netedit` or by selecting the `Processing / Compute Junctions` menu item.
+This can be solved simply by saving the unmodified `sumo.net.xml` or by selecting the `Processing / Compute Junctions` menu item.